AmyShafer/CS-Icons-Quiz/README.md

 # Computer Science Icons Quiz

 Ada Lovelace wrote a computer program before there were computers.
 Alan Turing struggled with bigotry even after saving millions of lives as a WWII codebreaker.
-Learn all this and more in my extraordinary Computer Science Icons Quiz!
+Learn all this and more in this extraordinary Computer Science Icons Quiz!

 ## Table of contents
 * [Technologies](#technologies)